Here's how to

 How to MAKE this tense.

-1. Something that started in the past and continued up to another action or event (tells us 'how long')
+started in the past and continued up to another action or event (tells us

 The pavement was wet, it had been raining.
 (It was raining before the time I'm describing in the past.
 We could see the result of the rain - compare with the present perfect continuous)